lbke/ssr-theory/readme.md

 Note: experience Next.js users might argue that middlewares, introduced in Next 12, can be used to bypass this limitation.
 They are right and this is addressed in a further section of this paper.

-#### Implementation

-The big advantage over our generic version?
-This is easier to understand for Next.js end users.
+The main advantage of limiting static rendering to URLs is that it is easier to understand for Next.js end users and easier to manage at runtime.
 The request processing is limited to a bare minimum, since you only need to look at the base path to find the template, and the route parameters to compute the props.
+Extending the rendering to other request parameters also requires stronger request processing capabilities, even for static content.
+This the point of "Edge" features introduced by both Vercel and Netlify

 Intuitively, it's easy to precompute all the possible paths for an app.
 Even if the values are dynamic, you simply need a few requests, for instance to get the list of articles from your CRM.